Frequently Asked Questions

 A: Both semesters of the class are required in order to complete the program.
 Students may not enroll for only one semester of the program.
 Students must start the program in the Fall semester (WELL 701) and complete the program in the Spring semester (WELL 702).
 If you begin the program and stop attending for any reason, you will need to start the program the next Fall and complete the program in its entirety in order to graduate.

 Q: How can I register for the Massage Therapy Certificate Program?

 A: Admission into the Massage Therapy Certificate Program is by special application.
-The Special application for Fall 2013/Spring 2014 is now available.
+The Special application for Fall 2015 is now available.
 Admission into the program is granted on a first-come, first-served basis to applicants who have fully completed the application, met all requirements, and provided required documents.
-The data upon which the application and all required elements are received will determine the order in which students are admitted to the program.
-Students who complete all application requirements in a timely fashion (up to the class maximum of 30 students) will be authorized to register for the program.
-All other eligible applicants will be put on a waitlist in case any openings occur before the program starts in the Fall semester.
+Students who complete all application requirements in a timely fashion will be authorized to register for the program (up to the class maximum of 30 students).
+All other eligible applicants will be put on a wait list in case any openings occur before the program starts in the Fall semester.
 Applications will be accepted until all student positions have been filled.

 Q: How many units are in the Massage Therapy Certificate Program?

 A: Each course is 12 units per semester; 24 units total for the two semesters.

 Q: Will I be a Certified Massage Therapist when I finish the program?